Sacrificate sacrificium iustitiae: the transformation wrought by the Cross of Christ

 St Thomas Aquinas argues that sacrifice pertains to the natural law.
 As such it is an expression of the natural inclinations which furnish the basis of the natural law, most particularly the third inclination – namely the inclination to the good in accord with the nature of reason.
 Sacrifice – an external act of the virtue of religion, which “excels among the moral virtues” – is offered to God alone.
 It is a sign of recognition of man’s utter dependence on God as his Creator.
 It is because of the darkening of the intellect entailed by sin that man’s appreciation of the natural law fell into abeyance after the Fall.
 Hence the need for God to reveal the Old Law, with the Ten Commandments.
 Christ fulfils the Old Law with His sacrifice on the Cross, thereby putting an end to the need to offer bloody sacrifice.
 His sacrifice on the Cross, I argue, manifests the ultimate expression of the natural inclinations rightly ordered by grace.
 The natural inclinations when rightly ordered are therefore necessarily sacrificial or cruciform in character.
 Indeed, they are ecstatically cruciform since they transport the one who participates by grace in the life of Christ out of himself in love towards the other.
 Catholic marriage and priesthood offer two examples of this ecstatic cruciformity.
 Like any Christian vocation, they entail acts of sacrificial love if they are true to their nature.
 The sacrificial theology that underpins both of these vocations has one of its sources in Eph.
 5:21-33.

 Our times however have witnessed a withdrawal from the Cross of Christ.
 They suffer the phenomena of the culture of death, which phenomena are fueled by a subversion of the natural inclinations.
 Contraception, abortion, the homosexual culture, and so on, can be described as entstatic phenomena: instead of going out in love towards the other, the subverted inclinations are locked within a body that is ruled by an egotistical and arbitrary will.
 The anthropology that undergirds these entstatic phenomena is dualistic.
 This anthropology separates human personhood from the conditions of human embodiment and allows reason to manipulate the corporeal conditions of human being according to its [reason’s] own designs.
 All too often this manipulation runs contrary to the indications inscribed the conditions of our embodiment.
 Dualistic anthropology when instantiated in the body politic manifests itself in tyrannical government.
 While the Church of course is not a political body, it is nevertheless the Body of Christ.
 Priests, “made in the likeness of Christ the Priest by the Sacrament of Orders”, are entrusted with the task of caring for this Body, “acting as ministers of him who is the Head.”
-What, one might wonder, are the ecclesial implications of the homosexualisation of the clergy as well as its implications for the culture of life, the proclamation of which has been entrusted to the Church?
+The paper concludes with a consideration of one particular cause that has arguably both disrupted seriously the duty of care that the clergy have for the flock entrusted to them and muted the proclamation of the culture of life.

 Sacrifice as pertaining to the natural law